The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Introduction

-Ernest Rutherford discovered the atomic nucleus in 1911 from the scattering of alpha particles by gold foil \cite{Rutherford1911}.
-The nucleus contains positively charged protons and electrically neutral neutrons.
-The entire mass of an atom is concentrated on nucleus whose dimension is few femtometers ($10^{-15}$ meters) whereas the size of an atom is few angstroms ($10^{-10}$ meters).
-An atom denoted by $^{A}_{Z} {\rm X}$, has mass number $A=(N+Z)$, where $N$ is the number of neutrons, and $Z$ is the number of protons.
-The number of electrons is the same as protons. {One of the fundamental tasks in nuclear physics is to explain how the positively charged protons (along with the neutral neutrons) can be packed into such a small volume despite the Coulomb repulsive force between the protons.
-It has of not yet been possible to explain that from fundamental QCD calculations and we have to depend on phenomenological models of nuclear structure.
-One of the key quantities calculated from nuclear models is the binding energy.} The binding energy (BE) of the nucleus is defined as, $BE(Z, N) \equiv Z m_{p}+N m_{n}-M(Z, N)$, where $m_p$, $m_n$ and $M(Z,N)$ are the individual mass of proton, neutron and total mass of the nucleus, respectively \cite{Krane1988}.
-The BE is one of the fundamental properties of atomic nuclei and most of the other properties of atomic nuclei like mass, decay lifetimes and reaction rates are governed largely by the BE.
-It also plays a significant role in various nuclear structure informations, such as nuclear pairing correlation, shell effect, deformation transition, and so on \cite{Lunney2003}.
+At the top of the outer crust where density is low, the electronic contribution to the chemical potential is negligible, so the Coulomb lattice is populated by stable $\mathrm{Fe}$ or $\mathrm{Ni}$ nuclei and the knowledge of nuclear binding energy are very well known here.
+The number of electrons is the same as protons.
+As density increases, the electronic contribution becomes significant and the electrons get captured on the protons.
+When the proton fraction becomes low enough and the symmetry energy large, it become energetically favorable for the system to jump into the $N = 50$ region.
+Finally, bottom layers of the outer crust are in the $N = 82$ region which requires knowledge of nuclear masses in the region from $^{132}{\rm Sn}$ ($Z = 50$) all the way down to $^{118}{\rm Kr}$ ($Z = 36$).
+In this region the theoretical extrapolations are unavoidable as almost no experimental information.
+So, the composition of the NS outer crust is highly sensitive to nuclear BE and leads to a close connection between astrophysics and nuclear physics \cite{Baym1971,RocaMaza2008,Chamel2008,bertulani2012neutron}(and references therein).
+In fact, the BE is one of the fundamental properties of atomic nuclei and most of the other properties of atomic nuclei like mass, decay lifetimes and reaction rates are governed largely by the BE.
+It also plays a significant role in various nuclear structure information, such as nuclear pairing correlation, shell effect, deformation transition, and so on \cite{Lunney2003}.
 The BE is also used widely to constrain the parameters of the theory of nuclear effective interactions \cite{Bender2003}.